yaakulya123/portfolio_website/README.md

 3. The model generates a response based on the provided information
 4. The response is formatted and displayed in the chatbot interface

-## Setup

-1. Clone the repository
-2. Replace the API key in `config.js` with your own OpenAI API key
-3. Customize `data.txt` with your own information if needed
-4. Deploy to your web hosting service

 ## Usage

 To interact with the chatbot: